Abound-art/starter-processing/README.md

 [This guide](https://github.com/processing/processing/wiki/Running-without-a-Display)
 on running Processing without a display provided the general pattern used.

+Note that we run Docker with the `--init` flag to run with PID 1 being a minimal init system.
+This is preferable to baking an init system into the image, because the algo does not run as PID 1 on ABOUND infrastructure.

 ## Deploying on ABOUND

 Head to https://abound.art/artists for the most recent instructions on how to upload